-Bingen - Trout Lake is a blue-collar town, with 37.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Bingen - Trout Lake is a town of professionals, managers, and farmers, fishers, or foresters.
-There are especially a lot of people living in Bingen - Trout Lake who work in farm management occupations (13.86%), management occupations (13.29%), and sales jobs (5.92%).
+Because occupations involving physical labor dominate the local economy, Bingen - Trout Lake is generally considered to be a blue-collar town.
+40.94% of the Bingen - Trout Lake workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Bingen - Trout Lake is a town of professionals, farmers, fishers, or foresters, and construction workers and builders.
+There are especially a lot of people living in Bingen - Trout Lake who work in farm management occupations (16.08%), sales jobs (9.28%), and management occupations (8.17%).

 Another important characteristic of Bingen - Trout Lake is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.